Promoting Supply Chain CSR

 Survey Activities in Accordance with International Standards

-Sharp uses the RMI’s industry standard reporting templates (CMRT*3, CRT*4, and MRT*5) to conduct surveys on 3TG (tantalum, tin, tungsten, and gold), as well as minerals such as cobalt and mica if requested by customers.
+Sharp uses the RMI’s international reporting templates (CMRT*3 and EMRT*4) to conduct surveys on 3TG (tantalum, tin, tungsten, and gold), as well as minerals such as cobalt and mica if requested by customers.

 In the surveys, primary suppliers are urged to procure minerals from RMAP-conformant smelters or refiners.
-And based on the CMRT, CRT, and MRT returned by survey participants, we identify and evaluate risk based on the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (OECD Guidance).
+And based on the CMRT and EMRT returned by survey participants, we identify and evaluate risk based on the OECD*5 Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.

-For smelters and refiners that are not yet conformant with RMAP and those with high risk levels, we urge their participation in RMAP through our primary suppliers.
+For smelters and refiners that are not yet conformant with RMAP and those with high risk levels, we urge their participation in RMAP through the supply chain.
 If any smelters or refiners have been found to be dealing with militant forces or complicit in serious human rights abuses, this information is shared with suppliers, with whom we discuss measures such as switching to RMAP-conformant smelters or refiners.

 - *3 CMRT (Conflict Minerals Reporting Template) is a free, standardized reporting template developed by the RMI.

-- *4 CRT (Cobalt Reporting Template) is a free, standardized reporting template developed by the RMI.
+- *4 EMRT (Extended Minerals Reporting Template) is a free, standardized reporting template developed by the RMI.
+It covers the cobalt and mica supply chains.

 Education and Awareness Raising on Responsible Minerals Procurement